RetroDECK/ES-DE/INSTALL.md

 `<string name="ROMDirectory" value="~/games/roms" />`

 Keep in mind though that you still need to group the ROMs into directories corresponding to the system names.
-Well at least if you want to use the default `es_systems.cfg` file.
+Well at least if you want to use the default es_systems.cfg file.
 See below how to customize that file, which gives you full control over the location of the ROMs.

-**Keep in mind that you'll have to set up your emulator separately from EmulationStation!**
+**Keep in mind that you have to set up your emulator separately from EmulationStation!**

 **~/.emulationstation/es_input.cfg:**